California’s 2020 Car Insurance Laws and How They Affect You

 Third-Party Liability

-Another driver is not always at fault for causing an auto accident.
-If, for example, the vehicle’s brakes failed, liability could fall on the auto manufacturer that installed the defective brake system.
-Or a construction company might be liable for the accident after negligently leaving tools or materials in the roadway.
-If a third party is liable, the other driver’s insurance coverage won’t matter.
-The party at fault has the legal obligation to compensate you for your injuries or losses.
+In some scenarios, another driver is not necessarily at fault for causing an auto accident.
+If, for example, the vehicleโ€™s brakes failed, liability could fall on the auto manufacturer that installed the defective brake system.
+Meanwhile, a construction company might be liable for the accident after negligently leaving tools or materials on the road.
+If a third party is liable, the other driverโ€™s insurance coverage wonโ€™t matter.
+The party at fault may be legally responsible for compensating you for your injuries or losses, depending on the specific facts of your case.
 It can be difficult to know who is legally responsible for causing an auto accident.
-This is why it is so important to get legal advice from a professional attorney.
+As such, you may wish to seek guidance from a car accident attorney.

 Health Insurance

-Some auto accident victims forget about their own health insurance coverage.
+Some auto accident victims may forget about their own health insurance coverage.
 Your health insurance carrier has an obligation to pay for your medical bills.
-If medical bills are later found to be the fault of a negligent driver, your health insurance company might have the right to be reimbursed from a settlement you receive from the other driver’s insurance company.
+If medical bills are later found to be the fault of a negligent driver, your health insurance company might have the right to be reimbursed from a settlement you acquire from the other driverโ€™s insurance company.
 This is known as subrogation.
-But the health insurance company still has to cover your bills when they are incurred.
+However, the health insurance company still has to cover your bills when they are incurred.

 The state and the federal government have subrogation rights that are protected by law, and these issues must be resolved before you agree to settle your auto accident claim.